top of page

 About

-In parallel with the main event STORYHOUSE encourages new and developing screenwriters to apply to take part in STORYHOUSE LAB, the first iteration of a unique interactive programme.
-The LAB will provide a small cohort of emerging writers with complimentary access to all STORYHOUSE events as well as additional focussed sessions with our guests under the mentorship of BAFTA and IFTA winning TV and film screenwriter MALCOLM CAMPBELL (What Richard Did, Bad Sisters).
+In parallel with the main event, STORYHOUSE encourages new and developing screenwriters to apply to take part in STORYHOUSE LAB, a unique intensive script development programme for diverse emerging screenwriters.
+The LAB will provide a small cohort of emerging writers with complimentary access to all STORYHOUSE events as well as additional focussed sessions with our talented guests under the mentorship of BAFTA and IFTA winning TV and film screenwriter MALCOLM CAMPBELL (What Richard Did, Bad Sisters).
 The participants in this group will be carefully selected to promote new, diverse, inclusive and gender balanced voices.
+STORYHOUSE is a not-for-profit initiative of Element Pictures (Poor Things, The Favorite, Normal People, Room) and is spearheaded by Co-CEO Ed Guiney.
+STORYHOUSE is supported by Screen Ireland, Fremantle and Element Pictures and is produced by Lara Hickey and Charlene Lydon, in association with the Light House Cinema.

 Join the Storyhouse